JRD971000/Code-Multilevel-MLORAS/README.md

 ## Generate Data

-First, use `utils/gen_data.py` to generate the training and test data with the following command:
+Use `utils/gen_data.py` to generate the training and test data with the following command:

 ```
 python utils/gen_data.py --directory='Data/train_grids'